Learn About Iron: Fighting Fatigue with Iron - Cooper Complete

 If you consume a lot of coffee or tea, consider pairing beans, nuts, and seeds with vitamin C-rich foods such as oranges, red peppers, papaya, and broccoli.
 This can enhance a person’s iron absorption and counterbalance the tannin intake.

-If you’re not getting enough vitamin C to counterbalance tannins, taking a vitamin C supplement may help.
-Cooper Complete Original Multivitamin Iron Free or Basic One Multivitamin Iron Free also provides vitamin C. Taking vitamins with a meal rather than on an empty stomach increases the body’s ability to absorb these nutrients.
+If you’re not getting enough vitamin C to counterbalance tannins, taking a vitamin C supplement may help†.
+Cooper Complete Original Multivitamin or Basic One Multivitamin also provides vitamin C. Taking vitamins with a meal rather than on an empty stomach increases the body’s ability to absorb these nutrients†.

 What Can You Do To Increase Iron Levels?

-• Vitamin C combined with iron can increase iron absorption.
+• Vitamin C, when combined with iron, can increase iron absorption.
 Include fruits and vegetables high in vitamin C in the same meal as iron-rich foods.
-For example, have a piece of citrus fruit or a glass of orange juice with a breakfast containing an iron-fortified cereal.
+For example, have a piece of citrus fruit or a glass of orange juice with breakfast, which includes an iron-fortified cereal.
 While the Cooper Clinic follows a food-first philosophy, the source of vitamin C does not impact how well the iron is absorbed.
 In addition to the vitamin C in Cooper Complete® multivitamins, Natural Vitamin C is available.

 • Limit consumption of foods and beverages that inhibit iron absorption.
 Drinking coffee on a low-iron diet can reduce iron absorption by 24-73% during a meal.
 To maximize iron absorption from a meal or supplement, refrain from drinking coffee with your meal or when taking iron supplements.

-• Cook in cast-iron cookware to provide additional iron to your diet.
-Researchers have found cooking in an iron skillet increases the iron content of many foods.
-Soups, stews, and other dishes with high moisture content and foods with high acidities, such as apples, tomatoes and spaghetti sauce, absorb the most iron.
-For example, one study published in the Journal of the American Dietetic Association found the iron in 100 grams of spaghetti sauce increased from 0.6 mg to 5.7 mg after being cooked in a cast-iron pan.
+• Cook in cast-iron cookware to boost your iron intake.
+Researchers have found that cooking in an iron skillet increases the iron content of many foods.
+Soups, stews, and other dishes with high moisture content, as well as foods with high acidity, such as apples, tomatoes, and spaghetti sauce, absorb the most iron.
+For example, one study published in the Journal of the American Dietetic Association found that the iron in 100 grams of spaghetti sauce increased from 0.6 mg to 5.7 mg after cooking in a cast-iron pan.
 You can read more here about specifics for your cast iron.

-• Approximately 5% of women and 2% of men have persistent and severe iron deficiency anemia.
+• Approximately 5% of women and 2% of men have persistent, severe iron-deficiency anemia.
 A gradual deficiency will develop if we consume less than our body needs or if absorption and storage are compromised.
-Iron supplements can help restore proper iron levels for people with a deficiency.
+Iron supplements can help support healthy iron levels in people who are deficient, when used under medical guidance†.

 Healthy adults absorb 10-15% of their daily iron intake.
-Current levels of iron stores have the most significant effect on our absorption; iron absorption increases when our levels are low.
-When the concentration is high, the absorption decreases.
-Help restore your iron levels with supplements.
+Current levels of iron stores have the greatest effect on our absorption; iron absorption increases when our stores are low.
+At high concentration, absorption decreases.
+Help restore healthy iron intake with supplements†.
 Choose a multivitamin with iron.
 Cooper Complete With Iron and Basic One With Iron multivitamin and mineral supplements contain 18 mg of iron.

-Standalone Cooper Complete Iron Bisglycinate provides 29 mg of iron per serving for those who need higher levels of iron.
-The Cooper Complete Bisglycinate Iron contains ® patented form of iron with absorption rates 59 percent higher than ferrous sulfate.
+Standalone Cooper Complete Iron Bisglycinate provides 29 mg of iron per serving for those who need higher levels†.
+The Cooper Complete Bisglycinate Iron contains a patented form of iron, with research showing it to be more bioavailable than ferrous sulfate†.

 Do Athletes Need More Iron?

-Iron tops the nutrients needed for aerobic performance in athletes because it is an essential component of hemoglobin.
+Iron is the nutrient most important for aerobic performance in athletes because it is an essential component of hemoglobin.
 Hemoglobin carries oxygen from the lungs to the rest of the body, including the muscles.
-A low level of iron in the body equates to low hemoglobin, which equates to low oxygen in the muscles.
+A low level of iron in the body leads to low hemoglobin, which in turn leads to low oxygen in the muscles.
 This may lead to lower performance.

 Iron Bisglycinate Supplement 29 mg

-Any athletic activity requiring intensive aerobic exercise can cause iron deficiency.
+Any athletic activity requiring intensive aerobic exercise can increase the risk of iron deficiency.
 Also, running on hard surfaces can lower hemoglobin levels and damage red blood cells on the foot strike.
-This is because blood causes swelling in the feet during running.
+This is because blood pooling in the feet during running causes swelling.

 Increasing aerobic capacity increases the body’s iron requirements.
 The body’s natural response to exercise is to make more red blood cells.
 While this increase improves oxygen delivery, the body needs more iron.
 In addition, more hemoglobin is needed, which is another reason athletes need more iron.

-Dietary supplementation with an iron-containing multivitamin improves iron without adjusting food intake.
+Dietary supplementation with an iron-containing multivitamin can help support iron intake without altering diet†.
 This may be useful for balancing nutritional levels without adding additional calories.

 Does Frequent Blood Donation Affect Iron Levels?

-Blood donors can give blood every 56 days or every eight weeks, but a great concern is that 25-35% of regular blood donors will eventually develop iron deficiency.
-Low iron levels can cause the following symptoms:
+Blood donors can donate blood every 56 days or every 8 weeks, but a major concern is that 25-35% of regular donors will eventually develop iron deficiency.
+Low iron levels may be associated with the following symptoms:

 • Fatigue and weakness